rockofage/alx-zero_day/README.md

-My first readme is updated now
+My first readme is updated